 Quality time with my children is so important, but the busy season of planning and shopping and preparing for Christmas can overshadow my children’s needs (and my own).
 That’s why I make the extra effort to have a daily read-together time, especially in December.

-How To Have A Simple Advent With Children
+How To Have A Meaningful Advent With Children

-First, I share with my children the meaning of Advent.
+- Learn about & share with your children the meaning of Advent.

-Third, I choose a foundational Advent Book to read throughout Advent.
+- Choose a foundational Advent Book to read throughout Advent with your children.
 There are several books that are written specifically for Advent and our favorite (so far) are the books by Arnold Ytreeide.

-Fifth, on Christmas day, we read the “Christmas Story” from the book of Luke.
+- On Christmas day, read the “Christmas Story” from the book of Luke in the Bible.

 This is how our daily reading usually takes place:

-In the morning we have Bible Time which includes the Jesse Tree scripture reading.
+In the morning we have Bible Time which includes scripture reading.